JavierBaltar/chaos-engineering-getting-started/README.md

 Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.

+Chaos engineering started in 2010 during Netflix migration to cloud infrastructure.
+Netflix engineers decided to develop a suite called Chaos Monkey to test various failure conditions and ensure customer experience.

+Later on, Simian Army (a Chaos Monkey evolution) included tools to test AWS infrastrucure and services resiliency againsts failures such as disabling an AWS region, dropping an availability zone, simulating network delays and outages, etc.

 ## **Chaos Engineering Principles**